ingo/ingo.github.io/_recipes_output (original)/skillet_caramel_apple_crisp.md

 category: Desserts
 description: The caramel sauce does double duty in this warm, comforting crisp.
 First, it lends sweetness to the apple filling, and second, it yields a lot of leftovers to serve alongside.
 Use firm, tart apples like Mutsu, Jonathan or Honeycrisp, which will hold their shape during baking.
 image: ya-apple-crisp-articleLarge.jpg
-image_attribution: Christopher Testani for The New York Times.
-Food Stylist: Eugene Jho.
+image_attribution: Christopher Testani for The New York Times
 size: 8 to 10 servings
 time: 1 hour
 author: Yossy Arefi